MWDelaney/eleventy-plugin-reusable-components/README.md

 </details>

-> **Note:** The `renderComponent` filter accepts a template language parameter (`"njk"`, `"liquid"`, `"vto"`, etc.) and can process both single components and arrays of components.
+> **Note:** The `renderComponent` filter accepts a template language parameter (`"njk"`, `"liquid"`, `"webc"`, `"vto"`, etc.) and can process both single components and arrays of components.
 If no template language is specified, it defaults to the calling template's language.
 The filter automatically merges component default values with your provided data - any missing fields will use the defaults from the component file.

 ## Configuration